 STAGE IV (METASTATIC) PROSTATE CANCER TREATMENT

 Androgen deprivation therapy (ADT) is usually recommended as the initial treatment for men with metastatic prostate cancer.
 In cases where disease is advanced (high volume) at the time of initial treatment, ADT is often combined with chemotherapy.

 Androgen deprivation therapy — Male hormones (androgens, the most common of which is testosterone) fuel the growth of prostate cancer.
 Treatments that decrease the body's levels of androgens (called androgen deprivation therapy, or ADT) decrease the size of prostate cancer.

 ADT can be done by taking medicines that interfere with androgens or by having surgery to remove the testicles (called an orchiectomy).
 In the United States, the use of medicines is usually preferred over surgery.
 The medicines used in this context have the same effect as surgery, as they are a form of “chemical castration”.
-(See "Initial hormone therapy for metastatic prostate cancer".)
+(See "Initial therapy for castration sensitive metastatic prostate cancer".)

 Examples of the medicines used in ADT include:

-Men taking a GnRH generally take this medicine continuously.
+Men taking a GnRH agonist generally take this medicine continuously.
 Although some doctors have suggested taking breaks by being off treatment (“intermittent ADT”), this approach has not been shown to be fully equivalent.

 Side effects of ADT — The side effects of ADT are related to the lowered levels of male hormones and include: